microsoft/PartsUnlimitedMRP/docs/HOL_Continuous-Integration/README.md

 The application is written in Java, so we are going to use a Linux machine to build it.

-HINT: You can use OSX, Ubuntu, or a RedHat VM.
+HINT: You can use OSX, Ubuntu, or a RedHat VM to run the agent.
 This guide is based on an Ubuntu VM.

 **1.** Go to <https://portal.azure.com>